oatmealandcoffee/CSCI15P4/readme.md

 * 14\_11\_29\_02\_09\_000: Added position creation; Updated interface with minor tweaks
 * 14\_12\_01\_02\_09\_001: Added capture of position updates in position creation
 * 14\_12\_01\_02\_09\_002: Added creation of positions to database
+* 14\_12\_01\_02\_09\_003: Fixed bug where wrong value was being passed from position creation to show

-cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Added creation of positions to database"; git push origin master
+cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Fixed bug where wrong value was being passed from position creation to show"; git push origin master